 Rangeland is land primarily composed of grasses, forbs, or shrubs.
 This includes lands vegetated naturally or artificially to provide a plant cover managed like native vegetation and does not meet the definition of pasture.
 The area must be at least 1.0 acre in size and 120.0 feet wide.

 Rangeland extent is an important factor for evaluating critical indicators of rangeland sustainability.
-Rangeland areal extent was determined for the coterminous United States in a geospatial framework by evaluating spatially explicit data from the Landscape Fire and Resource Management Planning Tools (LANDFIRE) project describing historic and current vegetative composition, average height, and average cover through the viewpoint of the Natural Resources Inventory (NRI) administered by the Natural Resources Conservation Service.
+Rangeland areal extent was determined for the coterminous United States in a geospatial framework by evaluating spatially explicit data from the Landscape Fire and Resource Management Planning Tools (LANDFIRE) project describing historic and current vegetative composition, average height, and average cover through the viewpoint of the National Resources Inventory (NRI) administered by the Natural Resources Conservation Service.
 Three types of rangelands were differentiated using the NRI definition encompassing rangelands, afforested rangelands, and transitory rangelands.

 The USDA Forest Service makes no warranty, expressed or implied, including the warranties of merchantability and fitness for a particular purpose, nor assumes any legal liability or responsibility for the accuracy, reliability, completeness or utility of these geospatial data, or for the improper or incorrect use of these geospatial data.
 These geospatial data and related maps or graphics are not legal documents and are not intended to be used as such.
 The data and maps may not be used to determine title, ownership, legal descriptions or boundaries, legal jurisdiction, or restrictions that may be in place on either public or private land.
 Natural hazards may or may not be depicted on the data and maps, and land users should exercise due caution.
 The data are dynamic and may change over time.
 The user is responsible to verify the limitations of the geospatial data and to use the data accordingly.